 At 80, Patricia isn’t letting her low vision slow her down.
 Since retiring, she has got back into art – and is sharing her passion with other Kiwis with no or low sight.

-“I was always pretty positive regardless of my eye condition (Retinitis Pigmentosa), but the Blind Foundation has helped me stay positive.
+“I was always pretty positive regardless of my eye condition (Retinitis Pigmentosa), but Blind Low Vision NZ has helped me stay positive.

 “They’ve helped me adapt to using a computer and other technology.
 And the library is just fantastic.
 They helped me learn to use my cane, and the social outings are great too.
 I couldn’t have asked for more help.”

-With support from the Blind Foundation, Patricia became involved with Accessible Art – an art class for people living with blindness or low vision.
+With support from Blind Low Vision NZ, Patricia became involved with Accessible Art – an art class for people living with blindness or low vision.